Real-time Updating of Dynamic Social Networks for COVID-19 Vaccination Strategies: Graph-based diffusion modelling and vaccination strategies

 \subsection{Graph-based vaccination strategy}

-Both disease spread simulation and optimal vaccination modelling based on social networks have received an increasing interest for different types of infectious disease \cite{Newman2002}.
-We consider an directed or undirected graph $\mathcal{G}$ that is a pair of sets $\mathcal{G}= (V,E)$, where $V = \{v_1, v_2 ... v_n\}$ represents the set of individuals (graph nodes) and the set $E$ contains the edges, each connecting a pair of individuals.
+Both disease spread simulation and optimal vaccination modelling based on social networks have been receiving increasing interest for different types of infectious diseases \cite{Newman2002}.
+We consider an undirected graph $\mathcal{G}$ that is a pair of sets $\mathcal{G}= (V,E)$, where $V = \{v_1, v_2 ... v_n\}$ represents the set of individuals (graph nodes) and the set $E$ contains the edges, each connecting a pair of individuals.
 Each graph edge $e \in E$ is represented by a triple $e = (v_i,v_j, w_{i,j})$ where $v_i,v_j $ are the two endpoints and $w_{i,j} \in \mathbb{R}$ is the edge weight.
 For unweighted graphs $w_{i,j} \in \{0,1\}$, while for weighted graphs $w_{i,j}$ could represent the frequency or the intimacy of the contact.
 In epidemic spread modelling, the infectious probability $p_{i,j}$ from the individual $i$ to $j$ (and vice versa) is often in function of $w_{i,j}$, $p_{i,j} = \mathcal{IP}(w_{i,j})$.
-We remind that $p_{i,j}$ may also depend on individual-level characteristics of $v_i$ and $v_j$, such as age or activities.
-The connecting graph, also called as a social network, can be fully represented by the associated adjacency matrix $\mathbf{A}= \{ A_{i,j}\}_{i,j=1,\dots,n}$.
-We use three Boolean vectors $\{\mathbf{I}_t, \mathbf{L}_t, \mathbf{R}_t\} \in \{ \{0,1\}^n\}^3$ to indicate the status of each individual, either infected, vaccinated or recovered in the SIR model at time $t$.
-The recovery period $T_{\gamma} \in \mathbb{N} $ is a random variable generated individually for each individual.\\
+We also note that $p_{i,j}$ may depend on individual-level characteristics of $v_i$ and $v_j$, such as age or activities.
+The connecting graph can be fully represented by the associated adjacency matrix $\mathbf{A}= \{ A_{i,j}\}_{i,j=1,\dots,n}$.
+We use three Boolean vectors $\{\mathbf{I}_t, \mathbf{L}_t, \mathbf{R}_t\} \in \{ \{0,1\}^n\}^3$ to indicate the status of each individual, either infected, vaccinated or recovered in the SIR model, at time $t$.
+The recovery period $T_{\gamma} \in \mathbb{N} $ is an uniform distributed random variable generated individually for each individual.\\